longhorn/website/content/docs/1.1.1/references/settings.md

 - `wait`: Longhorn will wait to recover the Volume Attachment until all the terminating pods have passed their deletion grace period.
 - `never`: The default Kubernetes behavior of never deleting volume attachments on terminating pods.
 Longhorn will not recover the Volume Attachment from a failed node.
 - `immediate`: Longhorn will recover the Volume Attachment from the failed node as soon as there are pending replacement pods available.

+#### Backing Image Cleanup Wait Interval
+> Default: `60`

+This interval in minutes determines how long Longhorn will wait before cleaning up the backing image file when there is no replica in the disk using it.

 ### Backups